codewithsrobins1/fitted-mern-app/README.md

 ## Objectives

-* Build a fullstack MERN application
+* Build a fullstack MERN application and deploy to Heroku
 * Implement Material UI for UI design

 ## Features to Possibly Implement in Future